Sannazak/DIT356-Distributed-Systems-Main/README.md

   - *Sprint 2*: Back-end development
   - *Sprint 3*: Front-end development
   - *Sprint 4*: Integration of the back-end and front-end & resolving any issue in development
-- Based one the grading criteria of the course, the team agreed on minimum viable products to deliver and also created a list of optional features which could be implemented to add extra value to the product; i.e. login functionality and the level of GUI aesthetics.
+- Based on the grading criteria of the course, the team agreed on minimum viable products to deliver and also created a list of optional features which could be implemented to add extra value to the product; i.e., login functionality and the level of GUI aesthetics.

 *Iteration week 3 (Sprint 2)*
-- The original sprint-2 backlog has been updated during the sprint as the backlog items had to be broken down further to faciliate the members' work.
+- The original sprint-2 backlog has been updated during the sprint as the backlog items had to be broken down further to facilitate the members' work.

 *Iteration week 4 (Sprint 2)*
 - The sprint review and sprint retrospective which originally scheduled on 30th November with the TA have been changed to 29th November considering the deadline of retrospective-2 submission being on 30th of November.
-- The team members have worked efficiently during the iteration and have finished many items in the sprint-2 backlog earlier than the estimation.
+- The team members worked efficiently during the iteration and finished many items in the sprint-2 backlog earlier than the estimation.
 Therefore, the team has started working on several front-end related features in the product backlog, which were planned to be done in the upcoming sprint.

 *Iteration week 5 (Sprint 3)*
 - In the original project scope, the team has decided to implement a login functionality by verifying user with a login token.
 However, the team encountered several issues with login functionality which hinders the progress of all related tasks.
-The team has decided to commit a day to fix the issue(7th of December).
+The team has decided to commit a day to fix the issue (7th of December).
 If the issue cannot be solved, the login functionality shall be excluded out of the project scope.

 *Iteration week 6 (Sprint 3)*<br />
   There was a significant change in the project scope and the software architecture.
-  - Change in the project scope: The user-related functionalities, which the team has been put a lot of effort and time, started to cause issues in the project and take a lot more time than the team has estimated.
+  - Change in the project scope: The user-related functionalities, which the team has been putting a lot of effort and time into, started to cause issues in the project and take a lot more time than the team had estimated.
 As they are not mandatory requirements of the course, the team has decided to move them out of the scope in order to commit all the resources into the more important tasks.
   - Change in the software architecture: Before the scope change, the team had four separate components (repositories) including User Backend repository which contains all user-related functionalities such as login, registration and user sessions.
 As the team decided to remove the user-related functionalities out of the scope, the User Backend is no longer in use.
-This leads the team to have only three independent components in the system, which does not satisfy the grading criteria; i.e. at least four independent components are required in the system.
+This leads the team to have only three independent components in the system, which does not satisfy the grading criteria; i.e., at least four independent components are required in the system.
 Thus, the team had to split Clinic Backend repository into Clinic Backend and Booking Backend repository.
-  - The team has completed all necessary features about booking functionlities by the end of Sprint 3.
+  - The team has completed all necessary features about booking functionalities by the end of Sprint 3.
 All remaining features and documentation will be conducted in Sprint 4 according to the original schedule.

 *Iteration week 7 (Sprint 4)*
 - There was no change in the schedule and the scope.